 A CEO is there to bring it all together, do thing for a topical point of view, you still have the numerous volanteers that do the event work as normal.
 You have a representative from each state (elected by finaincal members of clubs) that is there to help the CEO, push for each state wants and needs and help on sub commities to get things done!
 If people don't want costs to go up then they should not complain about anything.
 THIS SPORT IS CHEAP! it used to cost me more to run a Go Kart at state level than it does my buggy.
 I can choose to spend less and be part of the party weekend or I can choose to spend more on my car in a hope to be competitive.
 Personally I choose to do both.
 Lastly having such a person could actually reduce costs in the long term, make the sport safer and bring it to a far wider audience. (maybe I'm just dreaming but i just get sick of reading all the negative stuff that floats around.
 Please look for the positives, we have a great sport most of the time)

-The system we have for changes seems to work well once you figure out how to work it.
+Spaz/Gavin, The system we have for changes seems to work well once you figure out how to work it.
 I passed some suggestions for wording regarding windows in extreme 4wd through my state panel rep who then passed it up the line and is now in the rule book.
 At the time the supp regs for the Australian Safari were in direct contradiction to the CAMS manual and nobody picked it up.
 Safari was demanding windows in the back of wagons be painted out when extreme 4wd clearly stated windows must be clear, transparent and free of any colouring.
 Also that windows in any door must be openable by at least a third of its area, I've never seen an opening window in a wagon barn door yet.

 There was also the use of "muffler" and "silencer" interchangeably but the terms were defined in the manual very differently.
 Hopefully they take on my suggestions with noise measurement because what we have is flat out nonsensical and incompetent from a technical standpoint.

+We already have middle men, they just arent organised by class.
+The problem with having a class based structure is it will form a series of self-interested silos and the book will be even less homogenous across the classes than the hodge podge it is now.
 As an example: I see no valid reason to prevent a 2 litre turbo from running in prolite in the spirit of the classes.
 A 2 litre turbo engine is just as readily available as a complete package as a 3.5 litre v6.
 You get a bunch of guys who have a stack of valuable 3.5 litre engines in the shed they arent going to bother looking at allowing some little turbo engines in.
 In fact many would naturally resist it.
+Look through the auctions and engine importers for written off WRXes and Mitsi EVOs compared to 350Zs and Aurions.
+The cheap entry to pro argument for the prolite engine restrictions fails the logic test and unneccesarily complicates things.

 I interpret legislation and technical documentation as a large part of my job and I struggle with wrapping my head around all of the ins and outs of just one class, Volunteer scrutineers are expected to handle many times that information under pressure without the luxury of time.
 I do disagree, instead of having class specialists we need to work toward more homogenous rules across all classes to simplify things to keep things fairer and more fun on the day, we can't do that with 8 different vertical structures existing in parallel within the organisation.
 I believe it will create confusion not cohesion.